10.8. Association

 Review

 Like composition and aggregation, association is a constructive relationship.
 Like aggregation, C++ implements association with pointers.
-These similarities make association a general and flexible relationship attractive to analysts because they can use it wherever they can use aggregation or (with some compromise) composition.
+These similarities make association a general and flexible relationship attractive to analysts because they can use it wherever they use aggregation or (with some compromise) composition.
 However, the same generality that makes it attractive to analysts also makes it more difficult to program.
 The relationship's flexibility is a product of its semantics, and its difficulty is a consequence of implementing those semantics.

 UML Classes Association Classes Abstract Representation